LoganRankine/Financial-Planner-WebAPI/README.md

-# Financial-Planner-WebAPI
+# Financial Planner WebAPI
-A Visual Studio Project using Blazor Server App in C# with SQL database for storage.
-The functionality of this will be a financial tracker aimed at students to be able to monitor and track monthly spending.
+A Visual Studio Project using React and ASP.NET Core with SQL database for storage.
+The functionality of this will be a financial tracker aimed at students to be able to monitor and track spending.

+The secondary objective of this project is to learn and develop my front-end skills and frameworks.
+I have chosen to work with React.
+## Technologies used
+- ASP.NET Core
+- Microsoft SQL Server with Entity Framework
+- React Framework
+- Bcrypt Framework
+- Newtonsoft

+## Features and Milestones
+### Features added
+- Account creation
+- Login functionality
-Milestones and features to be added
+### Features to be added
-- User account creation using SQL server
+- Create first budget upon account creation
 - Calculate monthly budget
+### Future updates
+- Option to aid in calculating and how much you can save
 - Connect to bank in future

 ## Page Design Mockups